Graph Explorer

 LIMIT 100

--- Query nodes connected by specific relationship
+-- Retrieve nodes connected by a specific relationship

 MATCH (p:Person)-[:BOUGHT]->(product:Product)